mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 **Question**: I wonder if it would help to understand that, when he wrote that poem, he was probably not thinking anything about purity or impurity.
 All he was thinking of was...

-**Katagiri**: Well basically, he accepts life and death.
+**Katagiri**: Well, basically, he accepts life and death.
 Just functioning.

 **Same person**: But when he wrote the poem, all he was thinking about was the leaf.